 Before you do anything else, your top priority is safety.
 Head to your home’s breaker box and shut off the power to your air conditioning system.
 You’ll also want to turn off the power at the thermostat.
 This step is non-negotiable.
 Working on any part of your AC unit while it’s connected to electricity is extremely dangerous.
 Taking a few moments to completely cut the power ensures you can work without risk of electrical shock.
 If you're ever unsure about which breaker controls your unit, it's always better to call for professional air conditioning services than to guess.

-Step 2: Find the Drain Line and Access Point
+Step 2: Locate the Drain Line and Access Point

 Next, you’ll need to locate the condensate drain line.
 It’s usually a white or clear PVC pipe located near your indoor air handler (the part of your AC system that's inside your home, often in a closet, attic, or basement).
 Look for a T-shaped vent with a cap on top.
 This is your access point.
 Carefully remove the cap so you can get to the line for cleaning.
 If the cap is glued on, you may need to cut the pipe to access it, which is a good time to consider calling a professional.
 You can often find diagrams of your unit in the owner's manual or on our FAQs page.

-Step 3: Use a Wet/Dry Vac to Clear the Clog
+Step 3: Clear the Clog with a Wet/Dry Vac

 Now it’s time to remove the blockage.
 Take your wet/dry vacuum and attach the hose to the end of the drain line where it drains outside your home.
 To create a tight seal, you might need to wrap duct tape around the connection between the vacuum hose and the pipe.
 Once it’s sealed, turn on the vacuum and let it run for a minute or two.
 This suction is usually powerful enough to pull the clog, along with any standing water and debris, out of the line.
 You might be surprised by what comes out!

-Step 4: Flush the Line to Remove Buildup
+Step 4: Flush the Line with a Cleaning Solution

 After you’ve cleared the main clog, you’ll want to flush the line to get rid of any lingering buildup.
 Using a funnel, pour about one cup of distilled white vinegar into the access point you opened in Step 2.
 Vinegar is great for this because it helps kill any mold or algae growing inside the pipe.
 Let the vinegar sit in the drain line for at least 30 minutes.
 Afterward, flush the pipe with water to rinse everything out.
 This simple flush helps keep your indoor air quality fresh by preventing mold spores from circulating.

-Step 5: Inspect and Clean the Drain Pan
+Step 5: Clean and Inspect the Drain Pan

 Finally, don’t forget to check the drain pan.
 This pan sits directly underneath your indoor air handler and is designed to catch any condensation.
 If your drain line was clogged, there’s a good chance the pan has some standing water in it.
 Use your wet/dry vac or some old towels to clean and dry the pan completely.
 A clean drain pan prevents overflow and helps stop mold and mildew from growing.
 If you find this process a bit much, our maintenance membership includes routine checks to keep your system in top shape.